awslabs/frontend-discovery-service/examples/terminal/README.md

 **admin-deploy.py** - Initiates a deployment for the created MicroFrontend from version 1.0.0 to 2.0.0.
 **consumers** - Simulates 10 users making continual requests to the Consumer API and outputs the versions they receive.

+**Note** - It is recommended to use this example in a separate stack deployment to any real resources.
+Once you have finished with the example, delete the CloudFormation stack.

 ## Usage

 Create a virtualenv